SI MOUNT GAMBIER INC

 Soroptimist International have been active in Mount Gambier for the past 38 years with the club chartered on 26th November 1977.
 Mount Gambier is the second largest city in rural South Australia, situated on the traditional lands of the Boandik people, on the beautiful Limestone Coast, halfway between Adelaide and Melbourne.

-Soroptimist International Mount Gambier meet every 2nd and 4th Tuesday at the Southgate Motel, Commercial Street East, Mount Gambier.
+Soroptimist International Mount Gambier meet every 2nd and 4th Tuesday 6.30pm at Macs Hotel, 21 Bay Road, Mount Gambier. ( Contact Secretary 0439082884 for extra information)

 We have a healthy, active membership and new members and guests are always made very welcome.
 Our meeting room has wheelchair access and disability toilets.
 As a club, we fundraise in numerous ways to support local, national and international women and girls, in line with Soroptimist International Mission statement.